 David received his M.Sc. from York University under the supervision of Dr. Michael Daly (OSIRIS-REx, DEXTRE, Phoenix lander).
 His graduate research focused on Raman spectroscopy for biosignature detection on the Martian surface, supporting a Canadian Space Agency (CSA) study.
 His undergraduate research focused on instrumentation to develop models of asteroid material reflectance distribution, supporting background science for the OSIRIS-REx mission currently en route to the asteroid Bennu.

-David has been a math, science, and computer science teacher at various private schools in Toronto, Ontario, and was a professor at Conestoga College in Kitchener, Ontario, in the Department of Engineering and IT where he taught UI/UX design and mobile applications development.
-He has also been a teaching assistant at York University in Toronto, Ontario in the Department of Physics and Astronomy, as well as in the Lassonde School of Engineering.
+David has been a math, science, and computer science teacher at various private schools in Toronto, Ontario.
+He was a professor at Conestoga College in Kitchener, Ontario, in the Department of Engineering and IT where he taught UI/UX design and mobile applications development.
+He has also been a teaching assistant at York University in Toronto, Ontario, in the Department of Physics and Astronomy, as well as in the Lassonde School of Engineering.

 His work on bi-directional reflectance distribution presented in the International Journal of Remote Sensing can be found here.